grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 The value of `my_rate` at the end of the test will be 50%, indicating that half of the values added to the metric were non-zero.

-### Notes

-- Custom metrics are collected from VU threads only at the end of a VU iteration.
-  This means that for long-running scripts, you may not see any custom metrics until the test runs a while.

 ## Metric graphs in k6 Cloud Results